-Apache Kafka is a massively scalable distributed platform for publishing, storing and processing data streams.
-Kafka streams integrate real-time data from diverse source systems and make that data consumable as a message sequence by applications and analytics platforms such as data lake Hadoop systems.
+Apache Kafka is a massively scalable distributed platform for publishing, storing and processing streaming data.
+Kafka streams integrate real-time data from diverse source systems and make that data consumable as a message sequence by applications and analytics platforms.
 Kafka technology is used by some of the world's leading enterprises in support of streaming applications and data lake analytics, but for many organizations there are still questions about how to integrate Kafka streams into existing enterprise data infrastructures in a way that maximizes benefits while minimizing costs and risks.

 Although Kafka has been employed in high-profile production deployments, it remains a relatively new technology with programming interfaces that are unfamiliar to many enterprise development teams.
 Organizations seeking to implement Kafka streams run the risk that a lack of relevant programming expertise may result in delays launching Kafka initiatives, or that once Kafka implementations are in place they may lack the agility needed to keep pace with changing business requirements.